Rohit2099/task-management/design.md

 -   ~~Match for incorrect routes and creat a error component.~~
 -   ~~Convert add and edit to forms so we can handle empty title case.~~
 -   Add link to homepage in navbar.
--   WHy is "react-select" and "react-icon" not working?
+-   Why is "react-select" and "react-icon" not working?
 -   Accept newLines in text area
 -   ~~Convert task icons to alphabet icons~~
 -   ~~Add accordian~~